Esteban Carvajal

-Esteban Andrés Carvajal Tapia (/es/; born 17 November 1988) is a Chilean footballer who plays as a defensive midfielder for Santiago City.
+Esteban Andrés Carvajal Tapia (/es/; born 17 November 1988) is a Chilean former footballer who played as a defensive midfielder.
+He is the current interim manager of Unión San Felipe.

-Career
+Club career

 In 2024, Carvajal joined Rangers de Talca.

 International career

 Carvajal got his first call up to the senior Chile squad for the 2018 FIFA World Cup qualifiers against Brazil and Peru in October 2015.

+Coaching career

+Carvajal and Ricardo González assumed as interim managers of Unión San Felipe on 6 May 2026.